greywolve/opowell.com/content/post/trust-yourself.md

 without question.
 This tends to stay with us throughout our lives, in one form or another.
 It takes guts and courage to swim upstream, to actively go against industry 'best practices' and instead choose methods you think are better.
 People might laugh at you, or call you crazy.
-But don't forget - without people like you there wouldn't be progress.
+But don't forget that there'd be no progress without people like you.

 > Authoritarians talk about protocols, but the only valid 'protocol' would be
 > something like 'perceive, think, act'